janprovaz/relentless_opossum/README.md

-# relentless_opossum
+# Grandma's legendary recipe for a long-baked **opossum**
-demo repository for a course
+Demo repo for EMBL Git and version control course. _No_ animals were eaten.